62-Vineet/Web_Calculator.github.io/README.md

 Seamless Convenience: By developing the Web calculator, I aimed to provide users with the convenience of performing general calculations directly from their web browsers.
 The project serves as a practical and efficient tool for everyday mathematical tasks.

-This project not only highlights my technical proficiency in web development but also showcases my attention to detail and commitment to delivering user-centric solutions